jumping2000/hassio-addons/nut/README.md

 [Network UPS Tools](http://networkupstools.org/) can be used to control and manage several power devices like [Uninterruptible Power Supplies](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
 This [Hass.io](https://home-assistant.io/hassio/) plugin provides the nessecary daemon to make use of the [Home Assistant NUT Sensor](https://home-assistant.io/components/sensor.nut/).

-The default configuration was adapted to work with Tecnoware ERA UPS which uses the [blazer_usb](https://networkupstools.org/docs/man/blazer_usb.html) driver.
+The default configuration was adapted to work with Tecnoware ERA+ UPS which uses the [blazer_usb](https://networkupstools.org/docs/man/blazer_usb.html) driver.
 The UPS sensors can be added to `configuration.yaml` by adding:

 ```